scipy-conference/scipy_proceedings/papers/sebastian_benthall/sebastian_benthall.rst

    formula here

-The other most widely known random graph model, the Erdos-Renri model, produces networks with normal(?) degree distribution.
+The other most widely known random graph model, the Erdős-Rénri model, produces networks with normal(?) degree distribution.
 Barabási and Alpert [BarabásiAlbert]_ have proposed a model of network generation that produces graphs with scale-free degree distribution.